bitcoin-s/bitcoin-s-ts/wallet-server-ui/README.md

 Once bitcoin-s is building and configured, run `appServer/run` to start the app-server.
 Bitcoin-s `bundle/run` can also be used to host the desktop UI and appServer underneath this project.

-In the wallet-server-ui-proxy project root after installing packages with `npm i`, run `npm run start` to host the UI (this project) on `http://localhost:3002/`.
+In the wallet-server-ui-proxy project root after installing packages with `npm i`, run `npm run start` to host the UI (this project) on `http://localhost:3002/` or `npm run startlocal` to access the UI with password set to "none".

 ## Development server